Multi-year grants from charitable Foundations and Trusts help us secure the future delivery of our services and fund life-saving research.

 Garfield Weston Foundation

-Breast Cancer Now’s Tissue Bank is a unique and world-leading resource that makes the most ground-breaking breast cancer research possible.
+In 2019, we were thrilled to be awarded a generous three-year grant to the Breast Cancer Now Tissue Bank, a unique and world-leading resource making the most ground-breaking breast cancer research possible.
 To understand how breast cancer behaves, grows and spreads, it is vital that researchers can study real-life breast tissue samples, breast cells and blood from patients.
 The Tissue Bank provides researchers with access to the UK’s largest unique collection of high-quality breast tissue, breast cells and blood samples from breast cancer patients.

 Get in touch